jrom876/bash_env_setup.sh/README.md

 There is also lots of useful information about networking, ssh, and many other topics included in the script.

-This repo will change periodically as new commands are added.

-### INSTRUCTIONS ###
+####### INSTRUCTIONS #######

-# In order to run this script on a given CLI:
+In order to run this script in a given CLI:

-# -- you must be in the home directory
+-- you must be in the home directory

-# -- you must have runinstall.sh and /zsetup loaded in the home directory
+-- you must have runinstall.sh and zsetup installed in the home directory

-# -- you must run the following command:
+-- you must run the following command:

-#
-#	. ./runinstall.sh
+      . ./runinstall

-#
-# NOTE: Don't forget the important dot-space at the beginning of the
-# command because this designates the current CLI as the target.
+NOTE: Don't forget the important dot-space at the beginning of the command because this designates the current CLI as the target.